What is the Number One Cause of Truck Accidents?

 Truck accident victims may sustain severe injuries that take months to heal from or that alter their lives forever.
 If you or someone you love has been injured in a truck accident, you have the right to pursue compensation from the truck driver, trucking company, or anyone else who caused your injuries.
 A personal injury lawyer can help you file a claim and negotiate a fair settlement.

 At Phillips Law Group, we have years of experience in helping truck accident victims recover compensation for their injuries.
 To find out how we can assist you, schedule a free, no-obligation case review with a member of our legal team today.

 Truckers, like all drivers, have a responsibility to look out for the safety of those they share the road with.
 Drivers of semis, tractor-trailers, and 18-wheelers have an even greater duty to operate their vehicles in a safe manner because of their potential to cause severe or fatal accidents.

 Unfortunately, some drivers do not take this duty of care seriously.
 They take risks while behind the wheel and practice unsafe driving behaviors.
 In fact, the number one cause of truck accidents on US roadways is driver error.

 Truck driver errors can take a variety of forms.
-Common driver errors that result in truck accidents include the following.
+Common driver errors that are such a main cause of truck accidents include the following: